-Today’s box springs aren’t the spring-filled boxes you remember from two decades ago.
-Mattress designs have advanced, and box spring designs followed.
-Modern box springs don’t have springs at all; however, these metal or wood frames with slats still create a foundation that prevents sagging in the mattress.
-The terms “box spring” and “foundation” are now used interchangeably, only because people have grown accustomed to saying “box springs” regardless of whether a bed foundation has springs in it or not.
+Today’s box springs aren’t the literal spring-filled boxes you may remember from two decades ago.
+Mattress designs have advanced, and the best box spring designs have followed.
+In fact, modern box springs don’t have springs at all.
+But these metal or wood frames with slats still create a foundation that prevents your mattress from sagging.

-While shopping, it’s important to note that the best box spring models bring height to the bed, enhance breathability, and may extend the life of your mattress with edge-to-edge support, while also being easy to assemble.
+While shopping, it’s important to note that the best box spring adds height to the bed, allows for breathability, and may extend the life of your mattress with edge-to-edge support.
+Many also offer easy assembly.

 - BEST OVERALL: ZINUS 9 Inch Smart Metal Box Spring

-- BEST BANG FOR THE BUCK: Zinus Jayanna 4 Inch BiFold Box Spring
+- BEST FOLDING: Zinus Jayanna 4 Inch BiFold Box Spring

-- BEST WOODEN: ZINUS Edgar 8 Inch Wood Box Spring
+- BEST EASY ASSEMBLY: Zinus Edgar 8 Inch Wood Box Spring

-- BEST EASY TO ASSEMBLE: Mainstay Half-Fold Metal Box Spring
+- BEST LOW PROFILE: ZINUS Quick Lock Metal Box Spring

 Types of Box Springs

 Box springs come in two basic types: steel and wood.
-Your mattress type, bed frame, and personal preferences will determine which is best for you.
+To determine which is the best choice, factors like mattress type, bed frame, and personal preferences make the most difference.

-However, steel adds weight.
-These box springs are heavy, making them more difficult to move and store.
-Some styles fold in half to help with this difficulty.
-Steel also has a greater potential to squeak and create a noisy bed.
+A steel box spring may possibly outlast the mattress.
+However, the metal adds weight.
+These heavy box springs are difficult to move and store.
+Some styles fold in half in a split box spring design to help with this issue.
+Steel also has a greater potential to squeak and make noise.

 All box springs used to be made from wood.
-The wooden frame was then filled with springs to add comfort to the stiff, hard mattresses common of that time.
+The springs added some give to the stiff, hard mattresses that used to be common.
 Today’s mattresses are incredibly comfortable on their own, but they do need a solid foundation to prevent sagging.

-Features to Look for in the Best Box Spring
+What to Consider When Choosing the Best Box Spring

 Box springs are fairly simple in design.
-However, there are a few features to keep in mind when searching for the right model for your bed.
+However, there are a few features to keep in mind when searching for the right model.

-Steel and wood are the most common materials.
-Some box springs may contain plastic components, but you will not find a completely plastic box spring.
-Steel provides the best durability, but it’s heavy.
-Wood is lighter weight and easier to move.
-Wood models also include wood slats that are more likely to be adjustable.
+Steel and wood are the most common materials found in box springs.
+Some models may contain plastic components, but there are no completely plastic box springs.
+Steel is durable but heavy, whereas wood is lighter and easier to move.
+Wood models also include wood slats that tend to be adjustable.

-When deciding on a material, consider your mattress and bed frame type.
-If you have a strong, heavy bed frame, it won’t have a problem supporting a steel box spring.
-However, lighter weight bed frames may only be able to handle a wood box spring.
+When deciding on a material, consider the mattress and bed-frame type.
+A strong, heavy bed frame can support a steel box spring.
+Lighter-weight bed frames, on the other hand, may only be able to handle a wooden box spring.

-The weight and type of your mattress matters, too.
-Memory-foam and latex mattresses often need less than 3 inches between slats.
-Some metal frames have over 6 inches between slats.
-Wood frames may allow you to add extra slats to accommodate foam and latex mattresses.
+The weight and type of the mattress matters, too.
+Latex and memory foam mattresses often need less than 3 inches between slats.
+Some metal frames have more than 6 inches between slats.
+Wood frames may allow for adding extra support slats to accommodate foam and latex mattresses.

 Our Top Picks

-These box springs stand out for their quality, ease of assembly, and effective support.
-Models of different heights are included for you to consider the variety of options available.
+These box springs, in a variety of heights, stand out for their quality, ease of assembly, and effective support.

-The ZINUS Edgar 8 Inch Wood Box Spring has a fully wooden structure and includes all necessary hardware and tools for assembly.
-The thick wood slats support heavier mattresses as well as memory-foam and latex mattresses that require less than 3 inches of space between slats.
+The Zinus Edgar box spring has a fully wooden structure and includes all necessary hardware and tools for assembly.
+The thick wood slats support heavier mattresses as well as latex and memory foam mattresses that require less than 3 inches of space between slats.
 These slats measure 2.8 inches apart.

-This Zinus model comes in a 4-inch or 8-inch height, giving you some options based on the height of your bed frame and mattress.
-Once assembled, it’s lightweight to move and doesn’t squeak like some metal box springs.
+This Zinus model comes in a 4-inch or 8-inch height, which provides options for various mattress thicknesses and bed heights.
+Once assembled, it’s lightweight and doesn’t squeak like some metal box springs.

 FAQs About Box Springs